MeatSpaceCD/the-stream/README.md

 A mega-compendium of Degenesis GM Tools for FoundryVTT

 I DON'T OWN ANYTHING!!!
 EVERYTHING BELONGS TO THE ORIGINAL CREATORS!
+ALSO, REMOVE THE -MAIN EXTENSION FROM THE UNZIPPED FOLDER!

 Please make sure to add your Degnesis PDFs to the modules/the-stream/pdfs folder using the following naming convention: